ickb/proposal/README.md

 #### Mint Limit Order

-In the Mint transaction, the output contains:
+In Mint transactions, the output contains:

 1. The limit order cell itself with an UDT as type and this script as lock.
 In the cell data field, this lock memorizes following information:
+    - `padding` is used to achieve the same `OrderData` length for both variants.
     - `master_distance` expresses the signed relative index distance between this cell and the master cell.
     - `ckb_to_udt` expresses the order exchange ratio from CKB to UDT.
     - `udt_to_ckb` expresses the order exchange ratio from UDT to CKB